Killing of David Wilkie: Murder trial

 The two men who caused Wilkie's death, Dean Hancock and Russell Shankland, were found guilty of murder by a majority verdict on 16 May 1985 (by which time the strike had ended) and sentenced to life imprisonment.
 A third man, Anthony Williams, who had been present on the bridge but was found to have actively discouraged them from dropping the concrete block, was acquitted.
 The life sentences caused an outcry among the striking miners, who felt that the death of Wilkie was not a deliberate act; the strike had ended by the time the verdict was brought in, but 700 miners at Merthyr Vale walked out on hearing the news.

 Russell Shankland's solicitor was critical of Scargill's attitude.
-He referred to the strike as "a war" and said with regards to Scargill, "In that war there were generals, and they stood outside the law and they left Russell Shankland outside the law."
+He referred to the strike as "a war" and said with regard to Scargill, "In that war there were generals, and they stood outside the law and they left Russell Shankland outside the law."

 On appeal, their convictions were reduced to manslaughter, and their life sentences were replaced with eight-year prison terms, of which they would serve just over half.
 The Lord Chief Justice, Lord Lane, explained that the crime would be murder if the death was a "natural consequence" of the miners' actions, but the legal phrase "natural consequence" was potentially misleading without further explanation.
 The appeal verdict of guilty to manslaughter was upheld in the House of Lords, in the case R v Hancock.
 Hancock and Shankland were released on 30 November 1989, which was coincidentally the fifth anniversary of Wilkie's death.